How to Build a Wood Fence In Your Backyard

 Here’s the general process:

-• Drill a large hole in the rock base where you want to fence post to go.
+- Drill a large hole in the rock base where you want the fence post to go.

-• Fill hole with epoxy/acrylic anchoring adhesive – we used this one.
+- Fill the hole with epoxy/acrylic anchoring adhesive – we used this one.

-• Set post anchor into hole immediately and make sure it’s straight.
+- Set post anchor into the hole immediately and make sure it’s straight.

-• Add fence post into anchor and screw into place.
+- Add the fence post into the anchor and screw it into place.

-• Backfill remaining area of the hole with concrete and water.
-Mix with shovel and let dry.
+- Backfill the remaining area of the hole with concrete and water.
+Mix it with a shovel and let dry.

 Step 5.
 Connect the posts